powderflask/cms-thumbnail/README.rst

 ==============================
-Django CMS ImageCache
+Django CMS Thumbnail
 ==============================

-CMS ImageCache exposes sorl-thumbnail's image processing and caching functionality within `Django CMS <http://www.django-cms.org/>`_.
+CMS Thumbnail exposes sorl-thumbnail's image processing and caching functionality within `Django CMS <http://www.django-cms.org/>`_.

-The module is inspired by `Drupal's imagecache module <http://drupal.org/project/imagecache>`_.

 Currently in development - DO NOT USE for production sites!